algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 }
 ```

 This instruction converts 32-bit integers stored in two registers to 16-bit integers stored in one register — in our case, effectively joining the vector masks into one.
-Note that we've swapped the order of comparison — this lets us not invert the mask in the end, but we have to subtract one from the search key once in the beginning to make it correct (otherwise it works as `upper_bound`).
+Note that we've swapped the order of comparison — this lets us not invert the mask in the end, but we have to subtract one from the search key once in the beginning to make it correct (otherwise, it works as `upper_bound`).

-The problem is, it does this weird interleaving where the result is written in the `a1 b1 a2 b2` order instead of `a1 a2 b1 b2` that want.
-To correct this, we need to [permute](/hpc/simd/shuffling) the resulting vector, but instead of doing this during the query time, we can just permute every node during preprocessing:
+The problem is, it does this weird interleaving where the result is written in the `a1 b1 a2 b2` order instead of `a1 a2 b1 b2` that we want — many AVX2 instructions tend to do that.
+To correct this, we need to [permute](/hpc/simd/shuffling) the resulting vector, but instead of doing it during the query time, we can just permute every node during preprocessing:

 ```c++
 void permute(int *node) {